 Lindell has made headlines over the years for a number of things.
 In 2020, Lindell promoted the drug Oleandrin for the treatment of the COVID-19 virus.
 The MyPillow CEO called the drug “the miracle of all time,” although there weren’t any studies that showed Oleadrin was safe.
 According to experts, even the smallest dose of the drug could be deadly.

 Lindell’s name also circulated in the news regarding his investment in former President Donald Trump's campaign.
-Lindel recently shared with CNBC that he has spent $25 million of his own money to support Trump’s campaign.
-More specifically, he spent the money to support the since-debunked claim that the election was stolen from Trump.
-Lindell made it clear that something needs to be done before the 2022 midterms.
+In the past, Lindell shared with CNBC that he had spent $25 million of his own money to support Trump’s campaign.
+Specifically, he spent the money to support the since-debunked claim that the election was stolen from Trump.